-The gravity data collection program acquired 643 gravity measurements at approximately 1 km spacing along four gravity profiles traversing the regional gravity anomaly in the eastern and central Musgrave Province (Fig 2).
+[21] The gravity data collection program acquired 643 gravity measurements at approximately 1 km spacing along four gravity profiles traversing the regional gravity anomaly in the eastern and central Musgrave Province (Figure 2).
 Gravity measurements were made with a Scintrex CG-5 gravimeter, with 3D location data determined relative to the Australian Height Datum using a Sokkia GSR 2600 RTK differential GPS system; data accuracy is estimated at 0.05 mGal, based on the accuracy of repeat measurements and the GPS error.
-Given the regional nature of the survey and the flatness of the terrain in this region terrain corrections were deemed unnecessary, however, care was taken to avoid localized topography (e.g. creeks, sand dunes).

-Survey methods are described in detail in Gray [2006], Gray and Aitken [2007] and Gray et al [2007].
+Given the regional nature of the survey and the flatness of the terrain in this region terrain corrections were deemed unnecessary, however, care was taken to avoid localized topography (e.g., creeks and sand dunes).
+Survey methods are described in detail by Gray and Flintoft [2006], Grav and Aitken [2007], and Grav et al. [2007].
 Access to the Musgrave Province is subject to cultural restrictions, and off-road access is severely restricted.
 As a result, the gravity profiles are incompletely sampled, with the exception of the Stuart Highway profile (profile A).
 To fill in gaps and to extend the model profiles, the new data were supplemented by older data, which, although often sparse, merge well with the new data.